 No. Complete applications include letters of support from host organisations.
 Your application is incomplete without the letter of support.

 Yes.
-Scientists based at the University of Cape Town, as well as at other universities in South Africa and the rest of Africa, are eligible to apply for a Connect Africa Scholarship for course fees, accommodation and travel to AHRI or affiliated institutes CAPRISA and HPP.
+Scientists based at the University of Cape Town, as well as at other universities in South Africa and the rest of Africa, are eligible to apply for a Connect Africa Scholarship for course fees, accommodation, and travel to SANTHE-affiliated sites.

 Yes.
-Please remember that you will need a letter of recommendation from your host at HPP which describes your research collaboration.
+Please remember that you will need a letter of recommendation from your host at BHP which describes your research collaboration.